 Company website: Go where the customers are; online.
 A website tells people where to find you and what to expect when they do.
 You can list your products and services, even do business directly from your own web site.
 Basic sites are free, expect to pay around $2000 for a more complicated, professionally made site.

-We’re all used to technology buzzwords crossing over into the general business world.
-If someone talks about their personal bandwidth it may be clumsy, but we know roughly what they mean.
+We’re used to technology buzzwords crossing over into the general business world.
+If someone talks about their personal bandwidth it is clumsy, but we know roughly what they mean.
+Continue reading

 Google’s decision to kill Google Reader underlines the risk you take when committing to the company’s technology stack.
 You really don’t know where you stand with Google and its products from one day to the next.